friedaxvictoria/procedural_shader_framework/documentation/docs/engines/unity/camera/cameraMatrix.md

     <blockquote class="author">by Frieda Hentschel</blockquote>
 </div>

 This function computes the camera matrix based on two input matrices.
-This allows the combination of two or more camera animations.
+This enables the combination of two or more camera animations.
 It is **required after a camera animation** is applied.

 ---